maniaclab/af-docs/docs/ml_platform.md

 ## Selecting GPU memory

-Select 40,836 MB for an entire A100 GPU, select 4864 MB for a MIG Instance.
+Select 40,836 MB for an entire A100 GPU.
+Select 4864 MB for a MIG instance.